Kluzko/BlackHatNews/README.md

 # BlackHatNews
 ## Why ?
-I want to create more modern versino of Hacker News site
+I want to create more modern version of Hacker News site

 ## Tech Stack